gavanderhoorn/genfrkl_test_msgs/README.md

-A set of test messages for `genkl`.
+A set of test messages for `genfrkl`.

 Small subset of the standard set of [simple_message][] messages.